 Implementation of performance/ production position.
 A student may enroll for credit in conjunction with an assigned role in a department production.
 No student may present more than two hours of practica credit for a major; one for a minor.
-Credit Hour(s): 1

 Permission of director or technical director and department chair.
-Semester Offered: